uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 console.log(tasks[3]); // undefined
 ```

-You can get the length of an array by using `.length`:
+You can get the length of an array using `.length`:

 ```js
 console.log(tasks.length); // 3
 ```

-> Note that even though the `tasks` array is declared as a constant here, you can still change the _contents_ of the array.
-> However you can't _reassign_ `tasks` to something else, i.e. you can't write something like `tasks = [1]`.

-JavaScript has some elegant syntax for working with arrays.
+JavaScript has elegant syntax for working with arrays.
-If you want to assign variables based on values of an array, you would normally have to do something like this:
+For example, if you want to assign variables based on values of an array, you would normally have to do something like this:

 ```js
 const firstTask = tasks[0];